inasser1/inasser1.github.io/tabs/links.md

       url: "https://www.w3schools.com/"
       info: "W3Schools offers free online tutorials, references and exercises in all the major languages of the web.
 Covering popular subjects like HTML, CSS, JavaScript, Python, SQL, Java, and many more."
       type: id_helpfulsites
-      title: "GeeksforGeeks"
+      title: "Jekyll Cheat Sheet"
       url: "https://www.geeksforgeeks.org/"
-      info: "Similar to W3Schools, this website offers free coding tutorials and helpful explantions as well."
+      info: "Similar to W3Schools, this website also offers free online resources to study, practice and learn new coding languages."
----